 With 35 shades to choose from, you can choose something traditional or opt for a bright colour or statement look.

-If you’re feeling brave, you could even use multiple colours to create striking looks across different sections of your wood cladding, such as a ‘stripe effect’, achieved by painting alternate pieces of wood in two or more different colours.
+If you’re feeling brave, you could even use multiple colours to create striking looks across different sections, such as a ‘stripe effect’, achieved by painting alternate pieces of wood in two or more different colours.

 Our Solid Colour Stain is guaranteed against peeling and flaking for 15 years on vertical surfaces, such as wood cladding when applied correctly to bare wood.